 Accessing and paying for healthcare remains a chief concern among consumers in the U.S. The total cost of care reached $10,000 per person in 2016, and that number continues to rise year after year.
 Compare that number to $146, which was the cost of care per person back in 1960.

-Of course, the average American is living much longer than they were back in the 60s, but the cost of care is leaving the average consumer feeling rattled, with many individuals refusing care altogether in order to avoid costly insurance premiums, co-pays, and medical bills.
-A recent study shows that 44% of Americans declined to seek out medical attention when they were sick or injured due to financial concerns.
-While another 40% said they willingly skipped a medical appointment, test or check-up due to the cost of care.
+Of course, the average American is living much longer than they were back in the 60s.
+Still, the cost of care leaves the average consumer feeling rattled, with many individuals refusing care altogether to avoid costly insurance premiums, co-pays, and medical bills.
+A recent study shows that 44% of Americans declined to seek medical attention when they were sick or injured due to financial concerns.
+While another 40% said they willingly skipped a medical appointment, test, or check-up due to the cost of care.

 Clearly, the healthcare industry is in the middle of a financial crisis if sick patients are forgoing treatment altogether.
-Confusion surrounding the country’s healthcare laws continues to be a concern for patients, facilities, and insurance companies as well.
+Confusion surrounding the country’s healthcare laws is a concern for patients, facilities, and insurance companies.
 Insurance companies are shutting down their operations across the country, leaving consumers few options when it comes to coverage.
 Many insurance plans come with high deductibles, which means patients are forced to pay for many routine services out-of-pocket, using their coverage only in times of crisis.